jeremylyb/ASP.NET_Project_EcommerceApp_NYAB/README.md

   7. Look into Customized exception handling (WIP.
 Compelted for CartController, CartClient, UiController)

   11-12 April 2024 : Enhancement
-  2. All Products link currently display all product details.
-(Completed)
+  - All Products link currently display all product details.
   - Change the display of full info in OneProduct View.
   - Add return to main index page
-  3. OneProduct View page (Completed)
+  - OneProduct View page
   - Add return to AllProducts view page
   - Added images, product overview and product benefit to the AllProducts and OneProduct view.
 Currently using random images
   - Added a main page banner and logo to navbar.
 Hosted locally saved images to Github.
 Learned a new thing - able to host images on github.
   - Currently stuck with creating a logic to allow dynamic view cart.
 On first click, it actually creates new cart for user.
 Subsequent clicks of the Cart button on navbar should direct to view cart.
-  - Upgraded the
+  - Updated the Database with the DB script to include product overview, benefit and image